Law Library Maps

 - Reserve: behind Information Desk, just inside main library doors on first floor.
 Request desired volumes from Information Desk staff.

 - Stacks: the shelves on first through third floors that are not part of a special collection area.
 Call number information is detailed below.
-The stacks are organized from north (closest to Information Desk) to south on each floor.
+The stacks are organized from south (closest to Information Desk) to north on each floor.

 - Tax Room: octagonal room at west end of the Iowa wing on second floor.